caiovini64/moviee/README.md

 # Just Movie it
 Just Movie it is an app that's recommended movies from TMDB using clean architecture and Unit Tests in your creation.

 Access the web app here: [Just Movie it](https://just-movieit.web.app/)

+# Powered by *FLutter* 💙
+Flutter web, with its beta flag, has already amazing performance and fewer bugs every day.
+With a bit of effort, this project searches and solves platform problems to have a delightful user experience.

+# Powered by *Firebase Hosting* 🧡 with *Github Actions* 🖤
+The web page is hosted by Firebase Hosting and the updates occur through the CD of Github Actions with **main** branch.

 ## Functionalities:
 - [ ] The user can sign in to the app